 CEO & Publisher

-Asking the Feds to Fix Penn Station is the Wrong Solution
+Asking the Feds for the Renovation of Penn Station is the Wrong Solution

 Recently, Andrew Cuomo sent an SOS letter to Donald Trump.
-He pleaded with the Federal Government to allocate funds to fix and renovate Penn Station.
+He pleaded with the Federal Government to allocate funds for the renovation of Penn Station.
 Apparently, Cuomo missed the irony of asking the Federal government to fix a problem whose responsibility lay squarely with state and local agencies.

 While it is true that Penn Station is not your ordinary regional commuter station, that fact does not absolve the agencies that have mismanaged and let it fall into a state of disrepair from some responsibility.
 Penn Station serves 600,000 commuters daily, and as such it is the largest commuter rail station in the entire western hemisphere.
-It is run by three public entities, Amtrak, the Metropolitan Transportation Authority, and New Jersey Transit.
+Three public entities run it: Amtrak, the Metropolitan Transportation Authority, and New Jersey Transit.

-The long and short of it is that Penn Station is old, ailing, and needs major renovations.
+The long and short of it is that Penn Station is old, ailing.
+There is a dire need for the renovation of Penn Station.
 Rather than come together to create a local funding mechanism, Cuomo went to Washington, hat in hand, to beg for transportation dollars.
 Had the 2016 election gone differently, he may have had a good chance of shifting the burden of a local station onto the backs of the entire country.
 As it is, commuters will continue to be frustrated by waiting times and sub-par quality facilities.

-In the 1990s, the Pennsylvania Station was renovated to improve the appearance of its waiting and concession areas.
-It was also meant to improve its façade and sharpening the stations audio and visual information systems.
-The 90s renovation cost was approximately $315 million.
+In the 1990s, there was a renovation of the Penn station to improve the appearance of its waiting and concession areas.
+It would also improve its façade and sharpening the stations audio and visual information systems.
+The 90’s renovation cost was approximately $315 million.

 Private Funding is Ready and Waiting to do the Job

-If Cuomo would open the door, and his mind, to a public private partnership, PPP, the money would simply pour in.
+If Cuomo would open the door, and his mind, to a public private partnership, the money would simply pour in.
 And this is not a controversial pie-in-the-sky idea.
 Japan is famous for the quality, speed, and price of the Tokyo railway.
-What few know is that it is almost 100% privately owned.
-Even more, it is owned by approximately 20 separate entities, but sensible regulations and cooperation makes using the Tokyo rail and subway far more seamless than most city and county transportation services in the United States.
+What few know is that it is almost 100% private ownership.
+Even more, the ownership is by approximately 20 separate entities.
+But sensible regulations and cooperation makes using the Tokyo rail and subway far more seamless than most city and county transportation services in the United States.

-With the right incentives, and it wouldn’t take much, Cuomo could offer the people of the Northeast not just a renovated Penn Station, but a completely renovated system, just like Tokyo’s only newer and shinier.
+With the right incentives, and it wouldn’t take much, Cuomo could offer the people of the Northeast to not just do the renovation of Penn Station, but a completely renovated system, just like Tokyo’s, only newer and shinier.

 World Bank Stresses Public Private Partnerships for Infrastructure